freboe/commity/README.md

 # View help
 commity --help

-# Use Chinese
+# Use Chinese (--lang is kept as an alias)
-commity --lang zh
+commity --language zh

 # Include emojis
 commity --emoji